JVALPASS/IoT_Bar/README.md

     * Warn someone to adjust temperature
   * A GAS sensor placed in the bar to warn the user when the CO in the enviroment is too high.
 When the user is notified, will be enabled an an actuator that will         clean the air and so decrease the CO.
 Obviously, all these things are simulated because, right now, I am not in possession of these Iot devices.
+This project is designed for building a computing architecture, based on open-source software, that exploit Function-as-service model in the context of IoT.
+The idea is provides a system which allows as in Amazon Aws or Microsoft Azure, and so on, to deploy functions that are trigged by events generated from small devices such as sensors and mobile (IoT devices), commonly these devices communicates using message-passing, in particular on dedicated protocol such as MQTT.<br/>
 ## Architeture
 As previously mentioned, one of the phases of the project is to simulate the sending of data by the Iot sensors (in this case a temperature sensor, and a CO sensor).
 ### Temperature sensor
 Can be simulated in this way:
-  * Using the Node-Red in particular using Inject Node plus Javascript function Node, they permit to generate random CO (carbon monoxide) value every 5 seconds
+  * Using the Node-Red in particular using Inject Node plus Javascript function Node, they permit to generate random Temperature value every 10 seconds
      *  The data is an integer value between 0 and 40 the temperature of the Bar.
 This value is published in these queues 'iot/sensors/temperature' and 'iot/logs/temp          of RabbitMQ.
+Immagine

 When a value is published in this queue, a function on Nuclio (consumetemperature) is triggered, which processes this value.
 This function checks if the temperature is ≤16 or > 25 and, if so, publish a new message in the queue 'iot/alerts/temp'.
 At this point, inside telegram_bot.js the publication in iot/alerts/temp is intercepted and a message is sent to the user thanks to a Telegram bot.
 The user chooses what to do:
  * Enable actuator that automatic decrease temperature
  * Send someone to adjust temperature, publishing a message Boolean with value true to the Topic “iot/logs/handle” The result of the changing of temperature are sent on Topic “iot/logs/temp”

-This project is designed for building a computing architecture, based on open-source software, that exploit Function-as-service model in the context of IoT.
-The idea is provides a system which allows as in Amazon Aws or Microsoft Azure, and so on, to deploy functions that are trigged by events generated from small devices such as sensors and mobile (IoT devices), commonly these devices communicates using message-passing, in particular on dedicated protocol such MQTT.<br/>
+### CO sensor
+Can be simulated in this way:
+  * Using the Node-Red in particular using Inject Node plus Javascript function Node, they permit to generate random CO (carbon monoxide) value every 5 seconds
+     *  The data is an integer value between 0 and 40 the temperature of the Bar.
+This value is published in these queues 'iot/sensors/CO' and 'iot/logs/temp'             of RabbitMQ.
+Immagine
+When a value is published in this queue, a function on Nuclio (consumeco) is triggered, which processes this value.
+This function checks if the temperature is > 25 and, if so, publish a new message in the queue 'iot/alerts/CO'.
+At this point, inside telegram_bot.js the publication in iot/alerts/CO is intercepted and a message is sent to the user thanks to a Telegram bot.
+The message advertise the user that an air-cleaner is enabled, will automatically decrease the CO The result of the changing of CO are sent on Topic “iot/logs/CO” Immagine
 ## Prerequisites
 * OS:
     * Ubuntu 18.04 LTS or more recent